yzhao062/yzhao062/README.md

 ### Hi there, I'm [Yue ZHAO (赵越 in Chinese)!](https://www.andrew.cmu.edu/user/yuezhao2/) 👋

 🌱 **Short Bio**: My name is Yue ZHAO (赵越 in Chinese).
-I am a third-year Ph.D. student at [Carnegie Mellon University (CMU)](https://www.cmu.edu/).
+I am a rising 4-th year Ph.D. student at [Carnegie Mellon University (CMU)](https://www.cmu.edu/).
-Before joining CMU, I earned my Master degree from University of Toronto (2016), and worked as a senior consultant at [PwC Canada](https://www.pwc.com/ca/en.html) (2019).
+Before joining CMU, I earned my Master degree from University of Toronto (2016) and Bachelor degree from University of Cincinnati (2015), and worked as a senior consultant at [PwC Canada](https://www.pwc.com/ca/en.html) (2016-19).
 I am an expert on anomaly detection (a.k.a outlier detection) algorithms, systems, and its applications in security, healthcare, and Finance, with more than 7 year professional experience and 20+ papers (in JMLR, TKDE, NeurIPS, etc.).
-My research is partly supported by [Norton Labs Graduate Fellowship](https://www.nortonlifelock.com/us/en/research-labs/news/2022-fellowship-winners/).
+I appreciate the support by [Norton Labs Graduate Fellowship](https://www.nortonlifelock.com/us/en/research-labs/news/2022-fellowship-winners/).
 See my [homepage](https://www.andrew.cmu.edu/user/yuezhao2/) and [CV](https://www.andrew.cmu.edu/user/yuezhao2/files/ZHAO_YUE_CV.pdf) for more information.

 **Contributions to outlier detection systems, benchmarks, and applications**: I build automated, scalable, and accelerated *machine learning systems (MLSys)* to support large-scale,